Cozify your home and GET 10% OFF any install with insulation using code WINTER10. Get a Quote.

 Leave a little space

 We also try to advise that a 2” (50 mm) upstand is attached around these exposed edges.
-This will stop any small boxes or items from being pushed off the new loft floor boarding and onto the ceiling below.
+This will stop any small boxes or items from being pushed off the new loft floor boards and onto the ceiling below.

 Boarding your loft doesn’t have to be an all-or-nothing affair.
 You may not have enough stuff to fill the entire loft, and in any case, there are likely to be areas unsuitable for storage – right into the eaves, for instance.
 All you need to do is measure up how much you need to have boarded and leave the rest bare.